ddprrt/ddprrt.github.io/src/content/_posts/2021-03-03-learning-rust-and-go.md

 What do I like most about Rust?

 1. Traits and types.
 This gives a totally new spin on object orientation that I wouldn't even dare to call OO.
+2. Expressions!
+Everything is an expression, even an *if* or a *for*.
+This makes room for so many nice patterns!
-2. Their package system (called *crates*) has some immensely useful utilities that I would've loved in any other language.
+3. Their package system (called *crates*) has some immensely useful utilities that I would've loved in any other language.
 Since iterators are so important for everything you do, `itertools` are something I wouldn't want to miss.
-3. Just like Go, Rust is very opinionated where it matters!
+4. Just like Go, Rust is very opinionated where it matters!
-4. Honestly?
+5. Honestly?
 The community.
 I'm organizing [Rust Linz](https://rust-linz.at) with some folks, and I was baffled how welcoming and careful everybody is.
 The Rust folks take care of things!
-5. Rust gains importance in the industry.
+6. Rust gains importance in the industry.
 Thankfully it's not in the hand of a single corporation but has a foundation backing it.

 ### Worries